Mean-variance risk-averse optimal control of systems governed by PDEs with random parameter fields using quadratic approximations: Risk-averse OUU with quadratic approximation of the parameter-to-objective map

 \subsubsection{Expected value of the truncation error}

 Next, we discuss the error due to replacing $\QoI$ by the quadratic approximation $\QoI_\mathup{quad}$.
 Assuming sufficient smoothness and boundedness of the derivatives of $\QoI$, we study the expected value of the truncation error as the uncertainty in the parameter $\ipar$ decreases, i.e., we consider $\GM{\iparb}{\eps \C}$, where $\eps > 0$ approaches zero.
-To gain intuition, consider the case that the covariance operator is such that parameter draws $\ipar$ have a high probability of being close to the mean $\iparb$, where the quadratic approximation is more accurate.
+To gain intuition, consider the case when the covariance operator is such that parameter draws $\ipar$ have a high probability of being close to the mean $\iparb$, where the quadratic approximation is more accurate.
 In this case, we can expect the truncation error to be small.
 To derive a quantitative estimate, we assume that $\QoI$ is three times continuously differentiable such that the remainder term in the quadratic expansion \eqref{eq:Frechet} has the form:

 Here, $\QoI^{(3)}$ denotes the third derivative with respect to $\ipar$ at $\xi$, which is an element of the line segment between $\iparb$ and $\ipar$.
 Note that this and the following considerations are pointwise in the control variable $\ctrl$.
 We are interested in the expectation value of the remainder term, which we will relate to $\trace(\C)$, the average variance of $\ipar$.